remfan1994/strawberry-creek-voices/README.md

 ## Community Involvement (Work in Progress)

-Strawberry Creek Voices is an ongoing narrative project rooted in attentiveness, moral clarity, and quiet observation.
-The manuscript grows through small “anchor” passages that reflect moments along the creek.
+Strawberry Creek Voices (SCV) is an ongoing narrative project rooted in attentiveness, moral clarity, and the quiet observation of place.
+The current text is a continuous manuscript composed of individual “anchors” that reflect small moments along the creek.

-Community participation will gradually become more structured.
-For now, readers may contribute written notes, reflections, or proposed anchors through the repository’s issue tracker.
+The project is still developing.
+Readers and members of the community may wish to offer reflections, contribute their own micro-observations, or suggest anchors that resonate with the project’s tone.
+Contributions are welcome in the form of written notes, reflections, or suggestions submitted through the repository’s issue tracker.

-### Contribution Boundaries
+### Ethical Boundaries for Contributions

+All contributions must adhere to SCV’s moral framework:

+1. **No littering or human negligence:**
+   Do not depict trash, pollution, or careless behavior in or around the creek.
+The creek is a place of attention and care, not negligence.

+2. **No human-caused harm to animals:**
+   Depictions of animals being injured, killed, or exploited by humans are strictly prohibited.
+This includes accidents, hunting, or any form of cruelty.
+Violations are considered under the principle of BLOODGUILT and will compromise the integrity of the project.

+3. **No gratuitous animal-on-animal violence:**
+   Only natural behaviors may be depicted if relevant, and even then, avoid sensationalizing harm.
+The creek observes life, including its natural tensions, without glorifying violence.

+4. **Preserve the contemplative, morally-aligned tone:**
-To maintain the ethical and contemplative tone of the manuscript:
+   All reflections, anchors, and micro-observations should maintain the quiet, watchful, and morally attentive voice of the creek.

-- No depictions of humans harming animals
-- No depictions of animals harming each other
-- No depictions that normalize littering or negligence toward the natural world
-- No spectacle, aggression, or sensationalism
-- Tone must remain gentle, contemplative, quiet, and truthful

-### How to Contribute (Current Method)
+5. **Darkness is permissible when morally reflective:**
+   Moments of tension, loss, or sadness may be included, as long as they do not depict immoral actions or normalize unethical behavior.

+6. **Attention as a moral act:**
+   Every contribution should arise from a spirit of quiet witness: small, truthful, inwardly attentive, and free of spectacle.

+### Contributing Process

-1. Open an issue in this repository.
-2. Include a short reflection or anchor-style note.
+1. Open an issue in this repository with a short note or proposed anchor-style reflection.
-3. Mention sensory elements, time of day, or the moral resonance you perceived.
+2. Include any necessary details, such as time of day, sensory elements, or the internal moral resonance you perceived.
-4. Submissions will be reviewed for alignment with SCV’s tone and ethical boundaries.
+3. Maintainers will review submissions for alignment with the project’s tone and ethical boundaries.

 This project grows slowly and deliberately.
-Participation is welcome, but always through the lens of care, respect, and the principle that attention itself is a moral act.
+Participation is welcome, but always through the lens of care, respect, and the guiding principle that **attention itself is a moral act**.

 ## Notes